shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 ## 🎖️Rank icons

 1. I've enhanced graphics by adding countries, ranks, tooltips, etc.
-2. If you find it distracting you can disable it in the settings: Config -> others tab -> add Pic country and league.
+2. If you find it distracting you can disable it in the settings: Config -> others tab -> add Pic country and league.<br>
     ![alt text](images/Leaderboard/tooltip.gif)

 3. There are three types of rank icons on the leaderboard, each with 10 ranks in each of the leagues.